LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Hardhat.md

 ```

 First, we import the `expect` function from the Chai library, to be able to use it in our unit test for the contract.

 If you set up your project to use the hardhat toolbox like explained in step [Creating a project](#creating-a-project), you already have ethers available in your project out of the box.
 Otherwise you can install the ethers plugin for Hardhat as described [here]((https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers)).
+Hardhat-Ethers has the same API as ethers.js, with some extra [Hardhat-specific](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers#helpers) functionality, that we are going to use in the test for the contract.

-Next, we deploy the NFT contract inside the `beforeEach()` function, so the contract is always deployed if we decide to add more tests for the contract in the future.
+Next, we deploy the NFT contract inside the `beforeEach()` function, so the contract is always deployed, if we decide to add more tests for the contract in the future.

 Then we define the test `Should allow to mint a new NFT` to verify that calling the `.mint()` function of the NFT mints a new NFT and adds it to the balance of the account that minted it.